SiliconLabs/cpc-daemon/doc/configuration.md

     bootloader_reset_gpio: 23

-### Trace to Stdout
+### Trace level

-Optional boolean to enable tracing to stdout.
-Default value is `false`.
+Optional parameter to control the level of tracing information output to stdout.

-    stdout_trace: false
+The default value is `info` and remains `info` until the `trace_level` option is parsed.
+Allowed values are:

+- `error` - Errors only
+- `warn` - Warnings and above
+- `info` - Informational messages and above (default)
+- `debug` - Debug messages (endpoint, driver, core, security, etc.) and above
+- `frame` - Frame tracing and above

+Example:

+    trace_level: info

 ### Trace to File